-Skiing in the Canadian Rockies is sure to create family memories to last your loved ones a lifetime.
-From the first moment it ‘clicks’ when learning the fine art of the pizza - french fry technique, to catching crisp snowflakes on your tongue, to taking a ski break in the ski lodge, cozied up to a crackling fire with a warm hot chocolate.
+Skiing in the Canadian Rockies is sure to create family memories to last your loved ones a lifetime, whether you're learning the fine art of the pizza/french fry technique, or taking a break in the ski lodge, cozied up to a crackling fire with a steaming hot chocolate.

 With any family vacation, a few helpful tips and insider info can go a long way in ensuring a fun experience for kids and parents alike.
 Here’s what you need to know for your next family ski vacation to Banff and Lake Louise.

 Lift Tickets - Lift Tickets can be arranged pre-arrival, which is highly recommended and means no standing in line while you miss out on valuable slope time.
 If visiting all three resorts in Banff National Park, SkiBig3 lift tickets are your best bet, which gives access to Banff Sunshine Village, Lake Louise Ski Resort, and Mt.
 Norquay.
 If booking at least three days in advance, your tickets will be delivered right to your hotel concierge for pick up.
 Fasten them to your ski jacket (be sure to keep the ticket stub in a safe place) and you’re good to go!

 Gear - Banff and Lake Louise offer several great options for getting the right gear - Snowtips-Bactrax, Soul Ski & Bike, Ultimate Sports, Chateau Mountain Sports, and Wilson Mountain Sports all carry a wide selection of gear to suit all ages and abilities, as do the resorts themselves.
 Already know what you need?
 At the SkiBig3 Adventure Hub, you can reserve your gear ahead of time and have it delivered right to your hotel for your arrival.